 In special care units (memory care) for residents with Alzheimer’s disease or another dementia, the services that are especially for people with dementia must be listed in writing as well.

-Memory care residences must have physical designs that are appropriate for people with dementia.
-This usually means design features like a simple layout with landmarks and clear sight lines, and quiet rooms with minimal distraction.
+Memory care residences must have physical designs that are appropriate for people with dementia, but these are not defined in regulations.
+There are not specific requirements for outdoor spaces that are secure, or other design features that benefit people with dementia, so look for these and be sure your loved one will be comfortable in the spaces before agreeing to move in.
 A description of the physical layout and how it is appropriate must be provided to anyone considering moving in.

 There is no staff-to-resident ratio required in Nebraska, except to say staffing must be sufficient to meet the needs of every person living there.
 Each residence must employ an administrator responsible for planning, organizing, and day-to-day operations.
 Administrators must be approved by the state.
 Required administrator training is 30 hours including: